microsoft/coyote/docs/_learn/tools/testing.md

 During testing, the `coyote` tester executes a program from start to finish for a given number of testing iterations.
 During each iteration, the tester is exploring a potentially different serialized execution path.
 If a bug is discovered, the tester will terminate and dump a reproducible trace (including a human readable version of it).
-Make sure to follow the [requirements](./tester-requirements) of effectively using the tester.
+If you get unexpected errors, please check that your test code is adhering to the [Tester requirements](./tester-requirements).

-See [below](#reproducing-and-debugging-traces) to learn how to reproduce traces and debug them using the Visual Studio IDE.
+See [below](#reproducing-and-debugging-traces) to learn how to reproduce traces and debug them using a supported version of Visual Studio.

 ## Test entry point